It's Gonna Be Me: Reception

 The music video for "It's Gonna Be Me" reached the top position on Total Request Live several times from May to September 2000, which also included the "End of Summer" special and the countdown for the 500th episode.
 It won Best Makeup in a Music Video at the 10th Annual Music Video Production Association (MVPA) Music Video Awards on May 16, 2001, which was attributed to makeup artists Screaming Mad George and Elan Bonglorno.
 In addition, it received the awards for Choice Music Video and Choice Summer Song at the 2000 Teen Choice Awards.
 In 2017, viewership on YouTube garnered five times as many daily views on April 30 as they did in mid-April, seven times as many searches, and 23% more views across all NSYNC music videos, in reference to how Timberlake's lyrics sound like "It's gonna be May".
 The music video has also consistently received the most traffic on April 30 each year.
-As of May 2024, it has over 205 million views on YouTube.